 The Aldabra Giant Tortoise, as stated in the name, is large.
 They have a dark gray to black domed carapace.

 Males can weigh up to 550 lbs or more, with females smaller than males at approximately 350 lbs

-The oldest known Aldabra tortoise in captivity at the present time is 170 years old.
+The oldest known Aldabra tortoise in captivity at the present time is over 185 years old.